chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

         ======= ============================================
         none    only supports single-locale execution
         gasnet  use the GASNet-based communication layer
-        ugni    Cray-specific native communication layer
+        ofi     use the (preliminary) libfabric-based communication layer ugni    Cray-specific native communication layer
         ======= ============================================

    If unset, ``CHPL_COMM`` defaults to ``none`` in most cases.
 On Cray XE and XC systems it defaults to ``ugni``.
 On Cray CS systems it defaults to ``gasnet``.
 See :ref:`readme-multilocale` for more information on executing Chapel programs using multiple locales.
+   See :ref:`readme-libfabric` for more information about the ofi communication layer.
    See :ref:`readme-cray` for more information about Cray-specific runtime layers.

 .. _readme-chplenv.CHPL_MEM: